Divers recover jet's flight recorder on Indonesia seafloor

 The Boeing 737 MAX 8 plane crashed early Monday just minutes after takeoff from the Indonesian capital Jakarta.
 It was the worst airline disaster in Indonesia in more than two decades and renewed concerns about safety in its fast-growing aviation industry, which was recently removed from European Union and U.S. blacklists.

-Navy Col. Monang Sitompul told local TV that was is believed to be the aircraft's fuselage was also seen on the seafloor.
+Navy Col. Monang Sitompul told local TV that what is believed to be the aircraft's fuselage was also seen on the seafloor.

 Officials said the location is about 400 meters northwest of the coordinates where the plane lost contact.